“Seahenge” was a 4000 year old Bronze Age timber circle discovered in 1998 on the quiet and often forgotten North Norfolk Holme beach.

 As has been seen recently with the December 2013 tidal surge, and then the more widespread storms and wet weather of January and February 2014, many coasts have eroded, revealing original landscape that has been hidden for years due to shifting sand and other matter.

-The beaches on the east coast of Norfolk was particularly damaged during the 2013 storm surge, but are gradually being returned to their former glory.
+The beaches on the east coast of Norfolk were particularly damaged during the 2013 storm surge, but are gradually being returned to their former glory.

 Holme beach was no exception to this (although it had nothing to do with the tidal surge).
 From the ever shifting sands, John Lorimer came across what he thought was an upturned tree stump, as well as having found a Bronze Age axe head around the same time.
 He informed Norwich Castle Museum and excavation began.